 View our stunning campus and facilities in 3D and find out out why Stirling is a great place to study, live, work and play.

 If English is not your first language you must have one of the following qualifications as evidence of your English language skills:

 If you need to improve your English language skills before you enter this course, our partner INTO University of Stirling offers a range of English language courses.
 These intensive and flexible courses are designed to improve your English ability for entry to this degree.

-The IMIS double degree is a unique course available in conjunction either with the Ecole de Management in Strasbourg, France, or the University of Passau in Bavaria, Germany (the latter is open to native speakers of German only).
+The IMIS integrated Masters programme is a unique course available in conjunction either with the Ecole de Management in Strasbourg, France, or the University of Passau in Bavaria, Germany (the latter is open to native or near native speakers of German only).

-In both versions, the course leads to the award of an undergraduate degree from Stirling as well as a Master’s level degree from the University of Passau and a Master Grande Ecole from Strasbourg.
+In both versions, the course leads to the award of an undergraduate degree from Stirling as well as a Master’s level degree from the University of Passau (MA in International Cultural and Business Studies) and a Master Grande Ecole from Strasbourg.
 There is also the possibility of graduating with an undergraduate degree from Stirling and a Bachelor in European Management from Strasbourg.

 Both programmes involve the study of three subjects to advanced level.
-Students studying for the double degree with Strasbourg take French, Business Studies or Marketing, and have a choice of third subject, which can be either Spanish, Economics or Politics.
-Native speakers of German studying for the double degree with Passau take French or Spanish, Business, and History or Politics
+Students studying as part of our partnership with Strasbourg take French, Business Studies or Marketing, and have a choice of third subject, which can be either Spanish, Economics or Politics.
+Native or near native speakers of German studying for the integrated Masters with Passau take French or Spanish, Business, and History or Politics.

 Applications are encouraged from students from throughout the European Union.
 As well as native speakers of German enrolled on the Passau degree, there are a number of EU students enrolled on the EM Strasbourg version of the degree, which is also open to native speakers of German.